bikeracer4487/xray-mcp/README.md

 The server currently provides 48 MCP tools organized into 12 categories for comprehensive Xray test management.
 All tools return structured error responses: `{"error": "message", "type": "ErrorType"}`.

+### 🔗 ID Format Support

+All tools that accept `issue_id` parameters support **both Jira keys and numeric IDs** for maximum flexibility:

+- **Jira Keys**: Human-readable format like `"PROJ-123"`, `"TEST-456"`
+- **Numeric IDs**: Internal Xray IDs like `"1162822"`, `"1163247"`

+The server automatically resolves Jira keys to internal IDs using the centralized `IssueIdResolver`, ensuring consistent behavior across all operations.
+This means you can use whichever format is more convenient for your workflow.

 ### Test Management Tools (6)

 | Tool | Purpose | Parameters | Type | Req? | Notes |